 Lucy is a freelance travel writer and journalist based in the UK and member of the British Guild of Travel Writers.
 She has written for a variety of publications including Escapism, Rough Guides, Travel Weekly, DK Travel, Upward Curve, Formula Life, and various wedding and inflight magazines.
 She has a Psychology degree, is a born traveller and self-confessed foodie and runs the blog TheTravelJourno.com.
 She has travelled widely in Eastern and Southern Africa and the Caribbean.

 Flo is an international fashion, travel and lifestyle journalist and consultant for luxury brands.
-She has contributed words to publications including Vogue, i-D and Evening Standard, and was formerly International Producer at Time Out, where she launched new sites in cities including Berlin, Amsterdam, Istanbul and Lisbon and was Launch Editor of Time Out Bangkok magazine.
-An avid traveller from a young age, Flo has a passion for hotels (and mini hotel toiletries), and firmly believes that the right accommodation is vital to making a trip special.
+She has contributed words to publications including New York Times, Vogue and Condé Nast Traveller, and was formerly International Producer at Time Out, where she launched sites and magazines in various cities.

 For more than a decade The Luxury Spa Edit founder Lisa Brown beautified an array of stars including Kate Moss, Juliette Lewis, Gemma Arterton and Daniel Craig.
 Her love of travel and beauty, inspired her to write a luxury spa review blog for The Huffington Post UK.
 With the demand for luxury spas and wellness growing rapidly, she used her wealth of knowledge and experience to create The Luxury Spa Edit.